 The State of Kansas Employee Assistance Program is available to state employees and their families for substance abuse education, counseling or rehabilitation.
 The State of Kansas encourages voluntary treatment for substance abuse.
-Use of the Employee Assistance Program is governed by Division of Personnel Services Bulletin No. 97-01 and related civil service statutes and administrative regulations.
+Use of the Employee Assistance Program is governed by and related civil service statutes and administrative regulations.